SantaMcCloud/BiG-SCAPE_Galaxy/note.md

 - added a html output and a tabular datacollection
 - added a new test which also pass the test.
 The first is only to test if the run finish, the secnc for testing all the outputs.
 - added the package since it is updated, it works since it didtn work local, stange but when it works it work.
+- Change that you always need a input and can choose if you want to inlcude mibig as option
+- remove the options [--include_gbk_str] and [--exclude_gbk_str] since we always want to inlcude all files, when doing a systemlink we will add 'region.' in front of the file name to make sure they all will be inlcuded!